“A tranquil and charming family run hotel, tucked beneath the ramparts in Rhodes' Old Town”

 - Make like James Bond at the casino Rhodos, where 300 slot machines and 34 table games are housed in the legendary Grande Albergo delle Rose building, once host to the likes of Tito, Winston Churchill and Moshe Dayan

-- Visit the stunning 10th-century Acropolis above the magical hill-top town of Lindos.
-This citadel was fortified successively by the Greeks, the Romans, the Byzantines, the Knights of St John and the Ottomans
+- Visit the stunning Acropolis above the magical hill-top town of Lindos.
+Home to a 3rd-century BC temple, this citadel was fortified successively by the Greeks, the Romans, the Byzantines, the Knights of St John and the Ottomans

 - Play a few rounds at Afandou, an 18-hole golf course 30 minutes out of town